 What is MAP?

 My American Pantry ( MAP) is an interactive atlas and a future marketplace of American artisan food and drink.
-We are embarking a big project to map artisans around the country by means of aerial photography and our remote control camera ( yes a drone) flying above you in a field and documenting the amazing products that you invent and create.
+We are embarking a big project to map artisans around the country by means of aerial photography from our remote control camera/drone flying above you and documenting the amazing products that you invent and create.
 In our opinion, you represent the new American table and the American terroir from which it comes.
 That's what we celebrate here.
 The photos will be part of a giant tapestry spanning the country and a beautiful atlas of discovery.
 We will provide a space where visitors can learn, inspire, pin, share, and shop American made artisan wonders in one beautiful and inspired place.
 You will find videos, recipes and stories of the amazing artisans around the country.

 Stay tuned for the opening of the MAP SHOP ( very hard to find handmade food, drink and more) and meanwhile be a part of the MAP newsletter and/or a MAP aerial photo shoot coming to field near you.
 Updates and news are always on the blog.